chris2511/xca/doc/rst/privatekey.rst

 Key Export
 ----------

-Keys can be exported by either selecting the key and pressing <em>Export</em>
-or by using the context-menu.
+Keys can be exported by either selecting the key and pressing *Export* or by using the context-menu.
 It may be chosen to export the key to the clipboard as PEM public, SSH2 public or unencrypted PEM private format.